 for Veterans and the Public

 The level of certain fatty substances in the blood can give clues to your risk of heart disease.
-Triglycerides and cholesterol are important for health, but too much of them in the blood can cause fatty deposits to form in the arteries.
+Cholesteral and triglycerides are important for health, but too much of them in the blood can cause fatty deposits to form in the arteries.
 This increases the chances of a heart attack.
 Too much triglyceride can also lead to pancreatitis, a serious inflammation of the pancreas.
 High cholesterol and high triglycerides can occur in people living with HIV.
-They can also be a side effect of some HIV medications.
+They can also be a side effect of some of the older HIV medications.

 Cholesterol is measured by three different tests: